Metal Roofing Contractors Blog | McElroy Metal

 What You Need To Know About Internal Gutter Systems

-Written by McElroy Metal | Jan 13, 2021 7:00 PM
+Written by McElroy Metal | Oct 17, 2024 1:10 PM

 There are two main types of gutter systems: external and internal.
 Aesthetics aside, the major difference between the two styles involves what happens when the gutter fails.
 Gutter failure can occur from something as simple as a clogged downspout or as complex as extreme rainfall that exceeds what the system was designed to carry.

-Regardless of the cause, when failure occurs external gutters deposit water outside the building envelope and internal gutter systems deposit water inside the building envelope.
+Regardless of the cause, external gutters deposit water outside the building envelope when failure occurs, and internal gutter systems deposit water inside the building envelope.

 Pitfalls of Internal Gutters